graphcore-research/gwr/README.md

 automated generation of release notes ensuring user upgrade processes are as smooth as possible.

-STEAM is written in [Rust] and takes advantage of a number of the features it offers.
+TRAMWAY is written in [Rust] and takes advantage of a number of the features it offers.
 In brief summary these are the strong typing system and emphasis on correctness in Rust, excellent and easy to use tooling and build system, and excellent runtime performance (which we have found to be on a par with C++).